wx-b/fbrs_interactive_segmentation/README.md

 We also have full MXNet implementation of our algorithm, you can check [mxnet branch](https://github.com/saic-vul/fbrs_interactive_segmentation/tree/mxnet).

-## News
-* [2021-02-16] We have presented a new paper (+code) on interactive segmentation: [Reviving Iterative Training with Mask Guidance for Interactive Segmentation](https://github.com/saic-vul/ritm_interactive_segmentation).
-A simpler approach with new SoTA results and without any test-time optimization techniques.

 ## Setting up an environment

 This framework is built using Python 3.6 and relies on the PyTorch 1.4.0+.
 The following command installs all necessary packages: